urbit/old-urbit.org/_posts/doc/2013-08-22-Chapter-4-syntax.markdown

 We use so many of these ASCII glyphs that we like to be able to read them out loud.
 A language is meant to be _said_.
-The squiggles have conventional names, sort of, some of them, some of them easy to say, others not so much.
+The squiggles have conventional names, sort of, some of them easy to say, others not so much.
 So we've renamed them:

     ace  space      gal  <          per  )
     bar  |          gar  >          sel  [